ebirien/exploratory-data-analysis---customer-loans-in-finance565/README.md

 # Exploratory Data Analysis - Customer Loans in Finance
 ## Project Description
-This project was undertaken for a large financial institution, where loans managiment forms a critical component of business operations.
+This project is a part of the requirements for the Aicore data analytics certification.
+It was undertaken for a large financial institution, where loans managiment forms a critical component of business operations.

 Exploratory data analysis was conducted on the loan portfolio data, with the aim of gaining a deeper understanding of the risk and return associated with the business' loans.

-The aim of this project is to demonstrate a working advanced knowledge of Exploratory data analysis with Pandas and Python programming language.
-Several python classes were created to extract data from the cloud, convert columns to the correct format, get information from the DataFrame, perform EDA transformation on the data, and remove/impute missing data.
+The aim of this project was to demonstrate a working advanced knowledge of Exploratory data analysis with Pandas and Python programming language.
+Several python classes were created to extract data from the cloud, convert columns to the correct format, get information from the DataFrame, perform EDA transformation on the data, remove/impute missing data, and visualise insights from the data.

 The project involved the following tasks:
 1. Setting up the development environment